haopengsong/Customer_churn_analysis/README.md

 '''
  This project utilizes supervised learning models to identify customers who are likely to cancel service in the near future.
- Also, it will extract and analyze top factors that contribute to user retention
+ Also, it extracts and analyzes top factors that contribute to user retention
 '''